ray-project/ray/doc/source/data/dataset.rst

     # -> numpy.ndarray

     # In addition to doing Pandas operations on the tensor column,
-    # you can now put the DataFrame into a Dataset.
+    # you can now put the DataFrame directly into a Dataset.
     ds = ray.data.from_pandas([ray.put(df)])
-    # Internally, this column is represented the corresponding
+    # Internally, this column is represented with the corresponding
     # Arrow tensor extension type.
     print(ds.schema())
     # -> one: int64